The Stock Market is Awesome!

 How should I buy them?

-Also a much more detailed topic for a later post.
-But the simple answer is dirt cheap index funds like those the Grizzlies are invested in.
+The simple answer is dirt cheap index funds like those the Grizzlies are invested in.
 Why?
 Because they are dirt cheap and Wall Street is trying to steal your money.
 Index funds let them steal a little less of it.